ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 ## Impact of Changing Network Routing and other Policies

 The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application.
-In particular when such changes are not visible to the streaming application, which unfortuately has emerged as a common behavior of privacy enhancing technologies based on standards such as MASQUE {{!RFC9484}}
+In particular when such changes are not hidden or not visible to the streaming application.

-While the open Internet is a dynamic environment, changing of basic network behaviour and policies, from what is expected as seen from the streaming application,  deviate unexpectedly from what the streaming application expects disrupts the optimized streaming delivery architecture the devcei.
+While the open Internet is a dynamic environment, changing of basic network behavior and policies, from what is expected as seen from the streaming application,  deviate unexpectedly from what the streaming application expects disrupts the optimized streaming delivery architecture the device.
 Changes to Network Policies such the routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc.

-Having an understanding and a predicatablity of the delivery path is essential for streaming operators and the introduction of network overlays based on technologies such as MASQUE especially when they are designed to not be easily detected, even by applications using them has created a new set of technical problems for streaming operators and network operators and for the viewers that subscribe to them.
+Having an understanding and a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays based on technologies such as MASQUE especially when they are designed to not be easily detected, even by applications using them has created a new set of technical problems for streaming operators and network operators and for the viewers that subscribe to them.

-The core problem occurs when changes to network policies are made, often without notification or visibiltiy to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content delivery path resulting in increased latency, changes of IP address for the application as seen by either the application or the streaming service connection, changes to DNS resolvers being queried and the results returned by DNS, and changes to application transports such as adding or removing outter layer encryption are all problems that have been observed in production streaming platforms.
+The core problem occurs when changes to network policies are made, often without notification or visibilty to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content delivery path resulting in increased latency, changes of IP address for the application as seen by either the application or the streaming service connection, changes to DNS resolvers being queried and the results returned by DNS, and changes to application transports such as adding or removing outer layer encryption are all problems that have been observed in production streaming platforms.

-This document dicusses the various operational impacts and attempts to provide a few preliminary approachs that could help mitigate the impacts.

 # Approaches to Mitigate or Minimize Impacts